 B-8.
 Annual leave must be scheduled in advance and requested in writing by the employee.
 Annual leave may not be taken without the supervisor’s written approval.
 Both the employee’s vacation preference and business needs of the unit must be considered in establishing mutually agreed periods of leave [APM 55.09]. [ed.
 7-10]

 a.
 Supervisors are responsible for coordinating and approving requests for annual leave of all employees in their respective units.

 b.
-An employee on approved annual leave, who becomes eligible to use sick leave through unforeseen events, may use sick leave in lieu of annual leave with approval from his/her supervisor.
-Documentation to support the use of sick leave may be required.
+An employee on approved annual leave, who becomes eligible to use sick leave through unforeseen events, may use sick leave in lieu of annual leave.
+Documentation to support the use of sick leave may be required. [rev. 7-16]

 B-9.
 Leave balances are paid to employees upon separation (i.e. resignation, retirement layoff, non-renewal, termination) from all State of Idaho employment [IC 67-5334].
 Leave balances are transferred from the university to other State of Idaho employers when the university employment ends and a new position is accepted with any State of Idaho employer when there is no break in state service [A-5].
 However, the university reserves the right to require an employee to exhaust some or all annual leave prior to any job or employment separation.

 Employees funded on grants or contracts are expected to use all earned annual leave during the appointment before expiration of the grant(s) or contract(s).
 Employees separating employment upon the expiration or termination of a grant or contract, will be required to use annual leave before their last day of employment. [rev. 7-16]

 In the event of an employee’s death, payment is made to his or her estate.